jozsefsallai/dsc-merger/README.md

 ## Usage

+### Interactive Mode

+You can double-click the executable and follow the instructions on screen.
+You can use the arrow keys to navigate the menus/options and <kbd>Enter</kbd> to select or confirm them.
+For file paths, you can right click in the terminal window to paste.

+### Command Line Mode

+Command line mode is recommended for more advanced users or just those who like running things from the terminal.
+Here's an example command:

 ```
 ./dsc-merger -g "Future Tone" -i first_script.dsc -i second_script.dsc -p plaintext_script.dsc -o output.dsc
 ```

+Command line mode can also be useful for scripting, batch processing, or any other automation you might want to do.

+You can check the [Options](#options) section of this README for a list of all the available options that you can pass to the program.
+Passing ANY argument will not run the program in interactive mode.

 ## Options

 -   `-g` or `--game` - The game the encoded script files are made for.
 See the **Supported Games** section for a list of valid values for this argument.
-This argument is required.
+    Defaults to `FT` (Future Tone).
 -   `-i` or `--input` - A path to an encoded DSC file.
 Must be compatible with the game specified with the `-g` argument.
 You may provide multiple input files by specifying this argument multiple times.
 -   `-p` or `--plaintext-input` - A path to a dumped/plaintext DSC file.
 Uses the same syntax that's used in editors such as [Open PD Script Editor][se-url].
     You may provide multiple plaintext input files.
 -   `-s` or `--subtitle-input` - A path to an SRT file that contains timestamped lyrics.
 You may provide multiple but their pv_db will be separate.
 -   `--pv-id` - The ID of the PV that will be used to generate the entries for the lyrics in pv_db.
-By default this is set to 0.
+Defaults to `0`.
 -   `--english-lyrics` - Whether the specified lyrics are in English.
 This will make it use the `lyric_en` key instead of `lyric` for pv_db.
+Defaults to `false`.
 -   `--max-lyric-length` - The maximum number of bytes that one line of lyrics can consist of.
-Defaults to 75.
+Defaults to `75`.
 -   `-o` or `--output` - The path to the output file.
-This argument is required.
+Defaults to `output.dsc`.
 -   `-v` or `--verbose` - Enables verbose logging.
 Useful for debugging.
 -   `--dump` - Dumps a plaintext version of the merged DSC output.
 Useful for debugging.